ddkhoa/data-portfolio/python-tableau-france-job/README.md

 - **Efficient Transformations in DuckDB**: DuckDB’s SQL syntax enabled me to unpivot tables quickly with `unnest` and make the data transformation process seamless.
 - **Creating Meaningful Metrics**: Using window functions, I calculated quarter-over-quarter changes and total workforce by quarter and region, allowing for a more insightful analysis.
-- **Handling Semi-Additive Measures**: I learned to manage semi-additive measures and determine the correct way to aggregate values across various dimensions..
+- **Handling Semi-Additive Measures**: I learned to manage semi-additive measures and determine the correct way to aggregate values across various dimensions.

-This project deepened my understanding of data transformation and visualization, allowing me to present France workforce trends in a clear, impactful way.
+This project deepened my understanding of data transformation and visualization, allowing me to present France's workforce trends in a clear, impactful way.